wtlin1228/blog/content/blog/0022-visualize-fiber-tree-with-ascii-art/index.md

 ## General pattern of React

-I would use this general pattern of React to traverse the fiber tree.
+I will use this general pattern of React to traverse the fiber tree.

 ```ts
 function doSomething(fiber) {